 Successful germination depends on good-quality seed starting soil.
 Actually, you don't want to use soil at all.
 Seed starting medium needs to be free-draining and disease-free, so do not use garden soil.
 And leave that miracle mix on the shelf because all that built-in fertilizer is overkill to seedlings.

 Seedlings grow best in a light, airy seed starting medium that drains well.

 To make it easy on yourself, you can buy a ready-to-use seed starting mix.
 This is your best bet for successful results.

-These commercial mixes, such as the Germinating Mix shown here, are actually soilless and nutrient-free, made up of sphagnum peat, vermiculite, limestone and a root booster for healthier roots.
+These commercial mixes, such as the Seed Starting Mix shown here, are actually soilless, made up of sphagnum peat, vermiculite, limestone and a root booster for healthier roots.

 This combination allows good drainage and also maintains steady moisture.